micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 ### Tracing support

-Although modern debuggers are quite advanced and can display lots of useful information, there are many cases when the classical `printf()`, placed in the right location, can be more efficient in spotting bugs.
+Although modern debuggers are quite advanced and can display lots of useful information, there are many cases when the classical `printf()`, placed at the right location, can be more efficient in spotting bugs.

 #### The traditional approach, redirect STDOUT/STDERR